Biggest threat to Brazil coronavirus response? President Bolsonaro, says The Lancet

 In response to a journalist's question last week about the record number of deaths from coronavirus, Bolsonaro said "So what?
 I'm sorry, but what do you want me to do?"

+Bolsonaro's press office declined to comment on the Lancet editorial.
+On Friday, the president said he planned to have 30 friends over to the presidential palace for a barbecue.
+Later in the day, he joked that he may extend the invitation to thousands more, including political supporters and members of the press.

-A report by Imperial College London published on Friday showed that "the epidemic is not yet controlled and will continue to grow" in Brazil, in stark contrast to parts of Europe and Asia, where enforced lockdowns have been more successful.
+A report by Imperial College London published on Friday showed that "the epidemic is not yet controlled and will continue to grow" in Brazil, in stark contrast to parts of Europe and Asia, where enforced lockdowns have had success.

 "While the Brazilian epidemic is still relatively nascent on a national scale, our results suggest that further action is needed to limit spread and prevent health system overload," the Imperial College report said.